gcovr/gcovr/doc/source/output/json.rst

 function_name: str
   Only available if ``gcov`` JSON format is used it contains the name of the function to which the line belongs to.
+Can be missing for a line with an inlined statement.

 count: int
   How often this line was executed.